-In this tutorial, we will see how to use PWM signals in MicroPython to generate pseudo-analog outputs to control, for example, the intensity of LEDs or the speed of motors.
+In this tutorial, we will see how to use PWM signals in MicroPython to generate pseudo-analog outputs to control, for example, LED brightness or motor speed.

-PWM (pulse width modulation) is a technique that we have often seen on the blog, which allows us to generate “more or less analog” signals cheaply with a microcontroller.
+PWM (Pulse Width Modulation) is a technique we have frequently seen on the blog, which allows us to generate “more or less analog” signals cheaply with a microcontroller.

-Basically, since it is expensive to have hardware to make a real analog signal, what we do is a cycle where we turn a digital signal on and off every certain amount of time.
+Basically, since having hardware to make a real analog signal is expensive, what we do is a cycle where we turn a digital signal on and off at certain intervals.

 - Duty Cycle: It is the percentage of time the signal is in a high state.
-For example, a duty cycle of 50% means that the signal is on half the time and off the other half.
+For example, a 50% duty cycle means the signal is on half the time and off the other half.

 - Frequency: It is the number of times the signal repeats per second, measured in Hertz (Hz).

 The PWM frequency must be adjusted according to the device being controlled.
-In general, a frequency between 500 Hz and 1 kHz is usually adequate in many cases.
+In general, a frequency between 500 Hz and 1 kHz is usually suitable in many cases.

-If the device is “slow” (has a lot of inertia) compared to the PWM frequency, it may behave to our signal more or less like an analog signal.
+If the device is “slow” (has a lot of inertia) compared to the PWM frequency, it may behave more or less as if it were receiving an analog signal.

 But not all devices will accept your pseudo-analog signal.
-Some of them may behave erratically and we could even damage them if they are not prepared for the voltage levels.
+Some of them may behave erratically and we can even damage them if they are not prepared for the voltage levels.

 PWM Configuration in MicroPython